Paul shows how Jesus created the new covenant family of Abraham through his death and resurrection and the sending of the Spirit.

 All humanity was trapped in sin.
 Obeying the law of Torah could not rescue them, but Jesus' death and resurrection created a multiethnic covenant family.

 Justification by Faith

 Every human since Adam chose sin and selfishness, but Jesus offered His life so everyone can be justified by faith and enter the new Jesus-like humanity.

 God's Promise Fulfilled

-Israelites in the past and present rejected God, but God uses that rejection to graft Gentiles into his covenant family and grow his multiethnic Church.
+Israelites in the past and present rejected God, but He uses that rejection to graft Gentiles into His covenant family and grow His multiethnic Church.

-The new humanity of multiethnic Jews and Gentiles who follow Jesus are unified as they love and forgive each other and learn to respect differences.
+The new humanity of multiethnic Jews and gentiles who follow Jesus is unified as they love and forgive each other and learn to respect differences.